 Y5/6 Rounders Festival

 Teams: 9 players with a maximum of 12 in the squad.
-Girls only for this event.
 Substitutes can be made between batting and fielding and between each innings but may only take place during actual game play in the event of an injury.
+There should always be a minimum of 3 girls in the team of 9.

 Each innings will last 8 minutes unless all batting players are out before this time.
 The batting / fielding team order will be decided by a coin toss between the two captains.
 Please provide your own bats.